Mariapm267/OPPAC_OPT/README.md

-This repository is focused on the optimization of this detector by using differentiable programming and machine learning techniques.
+This repository is focused on the optimization of a detector (Parallel-Plate Avalanche Counter with Optical Readout) employing differentiable programming and machine learning techniques.

 # Detector description: